MicrosoftDocs/globalization/globalization/methodology/international-design.md

   There is no color that needs to be avoided in every case.
   More important is to ensure you are aware of meanings in various contexts.
   In some cases, your choice of color may have unintended interpretations.
-  The [International Color Guide](http://www.office.xerox.com/small-business/tips/color-guide/enus.html) has more information.
+  The [Xerox International Color Guide](http://www.office.xerox.com/small-business/tips/color-guide/enus.html) has more information.